-The exact composition of Peychaud's bitters is unknown.
 The recipe for the medical tonic is an old family recipe that Antoine's father brought with him when he fled Haiti in 1795.
-These bitters are also often called Creole bitters due to the Creole heritage of the recipe.
+Because of the family history, the bitters are also often called Creole bitters due to the Creole heritage of the recipe.

 More articles about bitters